dejarol/azure-search-spark/README.md

                 <li><code>Coordinates</code> of type ArrayType(DoubleType)</li>
             </ul>
-            When writing, every Structype, at every level (both top-level or nested) that matches the previous structure, will be stored as Geopoints
+            When writing, every Structype, at every level (both top-level or nested) that matches the previous structure, will be stored as Geopoint
     </tr>
     <tr>
         <td>Edm.ComplexType</td>